kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 ### Key Points

 - Multiple Validation projects, such as initial validation, change validation, and revalidation, can be created for a single system or equipment asset.
 - The same user can participate in different roles across projects.
+Duplicate project, user, and role combinations are not allowed among non-deleted membership records with `member_status=ACTIVE`.
 - `app_user` and `role` are global reference data, while `project_member` represents the actual role assignment within a specific project.

 ---